Ravishankar Gowda

-Ravishankar Gowda (born 26 August 1973) is an Indian actor who works in the Kannada film industry.
+Ravishankar Gowda is an Indian actor who works in the Kannada film industry.
 He is known mostly for his comic roles in television and films.
 He acted as Dr. Vittal Rao, in the sitcom Silli Lalli which aired on ETV Kannada.

 Career

 Gowda appeared in the very popular Kannada sitcom Silli Lalli, playing the role of Dr. Vittal Rao, that aired on ETV Kannada.
 It ran for over 1,100 episodes.
 Following this stint in television, he appeared in a lead role in the 2008 film, Payana.
 He performed in the 2012 film Snehitaru.
 In the film, he plays the role of a deaf character.
 His other movies are Nanjangud Nanjunda (2010), Akka Pakka (2013), Mangana Kaiyalli Manikya (2013) and Jai Lalitha (2014).

 Personal life

 Gowda is from Mandya.
 He travelled to Bangalore in 1993 in search of opportunities to become a singer.
 He married Sangeetha, a singer, and daughter of singer Manjula Gururaj, in an Arya Samaj-style wedding in February 2003.